aroberge/reeborg-world-creation/about/real-time-collaboration.md

 # Real-time collaboration

 Mozilla has developed a tool,[ TogetherJS](https://togetherjs.com/), enabling real-time collaboration on a single site.
+Reeborg's World has integrated this tool.
+This tool could be useful either for teams of students working on separate computers, or in mentoring a student at a different location.
-Reeborg's World has integrated this tool; unfortunately, it does not work with Blockly.
+Unfortunately, it does not work with Blockly.

 To enable TogetherJS, click on **Additional options** and find the **Collaboration** button.